Faizila/Fitness-Tracker/README.md

 # Description

 A fitness tracker application that tracks the daily workout.
+It lets user to log multiple exercises in a workout on a given day and it also tracks the name, type, weight, sets, reps, and duration of exercise.

 # Table of Contents